-Let’s start at the very beginning.
-What is aperture?
+Let’s start at the very beginning: What is aperture?
 Great question!
 Aperture is often referenced in optics — a branch of physics focused on the study of light.
 In optics, aperture is the name for a hole through which light can travel.

 A lower aperture means more light is entering the camera, which is better for low-light scenarios.
-Plus, lower apertures create a nice depth of field, making the background blurry.
+Plus, lower apertures create a shallow depth of field, making the background blurry.
 You want to use a low aperture when you want a more dynamic shot.
-For example, we use low apertures like (f1.8) in our Wistia studio to create that classic shot.
+For example, we use low apertures like (f/1.8) in our Wistia studio to create that cinematic look.

 When you’re setting up for a shot, keep this tip in mind:

 Simply put, the f-stop number is tied to aperture.
-The higher the f-stop number, the smaller the aperture, which means the less light enters the camera.
-The lower the f-stop number, the larger the aperture, the more light enters the camera.
+The higher the f-stop number, the smaller the aperture, which means less light enters the camera.
+The lower the f-stop number, the larger the aperture, and the more light enters the camera.

-You might be wondering why f-stops are displayed using decimals (e.g., 1.4, 2.8, 4.0).
+You might be wondering why f-stops are displayed using decimals (e.g., 1.4, 2.8, and more).
 Well, that’s because they’re a fraction that stands for the ratio of the focal length of a lens to the diameter of the entrance pupil.

 When it comes to physically using aperture on your camera, adjusting your aperture should be simple!
 Every camera has an f-stop number digitally displayed on an LCD screen, or on the dialog box on the top of the camera.

-If you’re shooting landscape, you may want to use a higher aperture (f16).
+If you’re shooting landscape, you may want to use a higher aperture (f/16).
 With a higher aperture, more things in the shot will be in focus.

-The beauty of DSLRs is that you can play around with your aperture, and instantly see the results to find just the right setting for what you’re trying to achieve.
+The beauty of DSLRs is that you can play around with your aperture and instantly see the results to find just the right setting for what you’re trying to achieve.

-Aperture is one of the three main adjustments for exposure/brightness on your camera.
-The others being shutter speed and ISO.
-Setting the right aperture also depends to what the shutter speed and ISO are set.
-They all work together to create one balanced-looking shot.
+Aperture is one of the three main adjustments for exposure/brightness on your camera, with the others being shutter speed and ISO.
+Setting the right aperture also depends on what the shutter speed and ISO are set at; they all work together to create one balanced-looking shot.